 Polysaccharides, on the other hand, are composed of multiple monosaccharide units joined together in long chains.
 They can be categorized into structural polysaccharides, such as cellulose and chitin, which provide support and rigidity to plant and animal cell walls, and storage polysaccharides, such as glycogen and starch, which serve as energy reserves.

-See also How Many Carbohydrates In Crab Legs
+See also How Are Carbohydrates Broken Down In The Body

 Type of Carbohydrate Monomer Examples